Squareknot/marionette.state/README.md

 ##### `hasAnyChanged(...attrs)`

 Determine if any of the passed attributes were changed during the last modification.
-Example:

 ```js
 var StatefulView = Mn.ItemView.extend({